ValentinaPasqual/wikidata_converter/README.md

-List of queries
+# Conjectures efficiency over Wikidata

-The final dataset is composed of three main sub-datasets:
+The final dataset is composed of the union of three main sub-datasets:
 - Dataset A: Composed by ca. 3 million Wikidata artworks (along with, when possible, their creator and location) and their relative statements.
 - Dataset B: Composed by ca. 10 million Wikidata random entities (except for artworks) and their relative statements.
 - Dataset C: Composed by ca. XXX million entities and their relative statements whose ranking has been randomised (especially with ```wikibase:PreferredRank``` and ```wikibase:DeprecatedRank```).

+The final dataset will be modelled with five different RDF models:
+- Wikidata statements
+- Named Graphs
+- Singleton properties
+- RDF-star
+- Conjectures

 ## Dataset A
 All artworks with their type and when available their location and creator.